evanptaylor/birthday-problem/README.md

 # birthday-problem

-practice with data visualization in JupyterLabs.
 My take on the famous _Birthday Problem_ in probability theory.
+Click on the .ipynb file to read.